GeoMOER/moer-base-r/docs/units/_unit03/unit03-03_types_of_objects.md

 You may like to store information of various data types like character, integer, floating point, Boolean etc. Based on the data type of a object, the operating system allocates memory and decides what can be stored in the reserved memory.

-In contrast to other programming languages like C and java in R, the objects are not declared as some data type.
 The objects are assigned with R-Objects and the data type of the R-object becomes the data type of the object.
 There are many types of R-objects.
 The frequently used ones are:

 *	Vectors
 *	Data Frames